VicHealth is investing more than $3 million to change cultures of risky drinking in Victoria.

 This project was led by industry and includes a range of strategies commencing with formative research to inform tailored and targeted campaign messaging.
 Strategies included face-to-face presentations with senior managers and tool box talks with workers, an RDO (Rostered Drink Off) Campaign, print and online materials and regular radio segments and podcasts.
 The approach used humour, worker values, beliefs and workplace jargon and explored roll modelling senior staff as ambassadors to promote the project and drive positive change.

 Speaking Through, Not To – Hello Sunday Morning

 Peers of middle-aged 5+ single occasion drinkers across western Victoria.

-This campaign takes a peer-support angle whereby friends, families and peers of middle-aged heavy drinkers in regional and rural western Victoria will be encouraged to look out for their peers by starting a conversation when they are concerned about their peers' drinking, making it more acceptable to ask if they're okay, and to craft an ongoing conversation.
+This campaign took a peer-support angle whereby friends, families and peers of middle-aged heavy drinkers in regional and rural western Victoria were encouraged to look out for their peers by starting a conversation when they were concerned about their peers' drinking, making it more acceptable to ask if they're okay, and to craft an ongoing conversation.

 What’s Your Story? - City of Port Phillip, City of Melbourne, City of Stonnington and Turning Point

 Young adults (aged 18-24 years) who frequent late night entertainment precincts in Chapel Street (Prahran), Melbourne CBD and Fitzroy Street (St Kilda).

 This project involved collecting a large number of personal stories from young people in Melbourne’s night-time entertainment precincts.
 Using existing infrastructure, the project promoted stories across a range of channels to drive positive change in the local community, such as social media, the arts, advertising and local venues.